 If you don’t enjoy a Jammy Dodger then I’m afraid we can’t be friends.
 How could anyone who doesn’t enjoy a Jammy Dodger possibly be trusted?
 There’s something quite nostalgic about these quintessentially British biscuits that takes me right back to my childhood.
 What would normally be a fairly standard shortbread biscuit is instantly transformed by the presence of some jam and that lovely little love heart.

 What’s particularly great about this Jammy Dodger recipe (or Granny Dodgers, as they’ve lovingly been dubbed in our house) is just how simple they are to whip together.
-The dough takes all of 10 minutes to mix up and aside from a little wait time to let it cool down in the fridge, you’ll have a batch of deliciously fresh Jammy Dodgers for any occasion in no time at all.
+The dough takes all of 10 minutes to mix up and aside from a little wait time to let it firm up in the fridge, you’ll have a batch of deliciously fresh Jammie Dodgers for any occasion in no time at all.

 And here at Baking with Granny, we do love a child-friendly recipe and this one ticks all the boxes.
 Why not let the wee ones get creative and switch out the traditional heart for their shape of choice?
 Or if you’re feeling really adventurous then how about trialling out alternative jams, or even a spreading of Nutella to make a real game changer of it all?

-- Pre-heat your oven to 170°c and grease a baking tray with a little butter.
+- Pre-heat your oven to 170°c (150°c for fan assisted ovens or Gas Mark 4) and grease a couple of baking sheets with a little butter/margarine.